EuroPython/website/data/community-partners.md

 <img src="/img/womenwhocode-dublin-logo-500X500.png"  />
 <p>Women Who Code inspires women to excel in technology careers.
 Like every other city, Dublin Women Who Code has its own unique culture and local leaders rise to be both leaders of movement and leaders of the industry, paving the way for the new face of tech.</p>

-Interested in getting your community featured here?
-Hit us up at [community@europython.eu](mailto:community@europython.eu)
+If you're a Tech community based in Ireland/Northern Ireland region and are interested in getting featured here then drop us a line at [community@europython.eu](mailto:community@europython.eu)